fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 ![](./images/C13963_04_04.jpg)

-Figure 4.4: Output accessing the text line by line
+Caption: Output accessing the text line by line

 By completing this exercise, you have learned the use of the control structure that is used in Python to close a code block automatically.